ch570512/Qlockwork/Readme.txt

 Fixed openweather bug for more than one weathercondition (Thanks to Manfred).
 Setting RTC vom Web should be LT - not UTC (Thanks to Manfred).
 Clear all LEDs before exiting test pattern (Thanks to espuno).
-Calculate white channel for RGBW (Thanks to Manfred).
+Calculate white channel for NEO_WRGB (Thanks to Manfred).
 New LED_LAYOUT_VERTICAL_3 (Like vertical 2 but alarm LED = 114).

 20210224: